mehulagg/gitlab/doc/administration/gitaly/praefect.md

 To enable strong consistency:

 - In GitLab 13.5, you must use Git v2.28.0 or higher on Gitaly nodes to enable strong consistency.
-- In GitLab 13.4 and later, the strong consistency voting strategy has been improved.
+- In GitLab 13.4 and later, the strong consistency voting strategy has been improved and enabled by default.
   Instead of requiring all nodes to agree, only the primary and half of the secondaries need to agree.
-This strategy is enabled by default.
-To disable it and continue using the primary-wins strategy, enable the `:gitaly_reference_transactions_primary_wins` feature flag.
 - In GitLab 13.3, reference transactions are enabled by default with a primary-wins strategy.
   This strategy causes all transactions to succeed for the primary and thus does not ensure strong consistency.
   To enable strong consistency, disable the `:gitaly_reference_transactions_primary_wins` feature flag.
 - In GitLab 13.2, enable the `:gitaly_reference_transactions` feature flag.
 - In GitLab 13.1, enable the `:gitaly_reference_transactions` and `:gitaly_hooks_rpc`
   feature flags.